verrazzano/docs/content/en/docs/setup/install/multicluster.md

 <!-- omit in toc -->
 ### Preregistration setup

-Before registering the managed cluster, first you'll need to set up the following items:
+Before registering the managed cluster, first you'll need to set up the following items.
 - A Secret containing the managed cluster's CA certificate.
 Note that the `cacrt` field in this secret can be empty only if the managed cluster uses a well-known CA.
   This CA certificate is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.
 - A ConfigMap containing the externally reachable address of the admin cluster.
 This will be provided to the managed cluster during registration so that it can connect to the admin cluster.

-Follow these preregistration setup steps:
+Follow these preregistration setup steps.

 1. If needed for the admin cluster, obtain the managed cluster's CA certificate.
    The admin cluster scrapes metrics from the managed cluster's Prometheus endpoint.
 If the managed cluster